 - The UTC clock is neither monotonic nor continuous.
 As UTC time must be synchronized from an external source, Timekeeper may jump the time backwards if it finds that its estimate of UTC time has drifted far ahead of the external source.

 Before Timekeeper first synchronizes time, the best estimate of UTC time available on the device is the backstop time.
-During this period, the clock is not running.
-Instead, any attempt to read the clock returns the backstop time.
-In this state, the device has no indication as to how much time has passed since the backstop.
-Therefore, it is important to note that during this state the UTC time may contain an arbitrarily large error.
+Therefore, it is important to note that during this state the UTC time may be reported with an arbitrarily large error.

 After Timekeeper synchronizes the time, it sets the UTC clock.
-This starts running the clock.
-From this point on the clock continues to run, but Timekeeper will continue to update the clock by adjusting the clock frequency to run slightly faster or slower, or by jumping the clock to a new time.
+This may cause the clock reading to jump abruptly.
+From this point on, Timekeeper will continue to update the clock by adjusting the clock frequency to run slightly faster or slower, or by jumping the clock to a new time.
 While accuracy varies between products and time synchronization methods, the clock is generally within a few hundred milliseconds of the actual UTC time once running.
 Note that even when an RTC, network, or both are available, the UTC clock may never be synchronized as it must be retrieved over fallible protocols from fallible sources.

 As a result of the properties above, you may observe the following behaviors: